AmemiyaSigure/FantasticChineseNewYear/README.md

-# FantasticChineseNewYear
+# Fantastic Chinese New Year
-A Minecraft Bukkit Server Plugin with theme of Chinese New Year.
+A Minecraft Server Plugin with theme of Chinese New Year.